thefactorystack/ILA/GOVERNANCE.md

 ### Working Group Leads

-Working Groups are formed around specific topics within ILA (e.g., PackML Integration, OT Security, Data Layer standards).
+Working Groups are formed around specific topics within ILA, such as PackML integration, OT security, Layer 4 data contracts, HMI patterns, or industry-specific adaptations.
 Each Working Group is led by a community-appointed lead.

 **Responsibilities:**
 - Driving progress within their working group scope